 Q: How do we apply for a merit-based scholarship?

 A: An application for admission must be submitted first.
-Following your daughter taking the HSPT at OLP, the Admissions Office will invite all students who have scored in the 90th percentile or above on the HSPT to apply for the Pilot Scholarship and the Fontbonne Scholarship.
-Only one application will be required to apply for these two scholarships.
+Following your daughter taking the HSPT at OLP, the Admissions Office will consider all students who have scored in the 90th percentile or above on the HSPT to apply for the Pilot Scholarship and the Fontbonne Scholarship.
+Students will be notified of their eligibility in early February.
+At this time, personal letters of recommendation will be accepted.
 Additionally, we will accept nominations from the principals at our partner schools for the Pilot Scholarship.
-These students will also be invited to apply for the Pilot Scholarship regardless of their score on the HSPT.
-We typically award 18-20 scholarships each year and, on average, receive 70 applications for the merit-based scholarship.
+These students will be considered for the Pilot Scholarship regardless of their score on the HSPT.
+We award 18-20 scholarships each year and, on average, receive 70 students qualify for merit-based scholarship.

 If you are an OLP alumna and your daughter scores in the 70th percentile or above on the HSPT, she will be invited to apply for the Alumna Scholarship.